 Typically, only [supported USB devices](#) can be redirected.
 Other devices might be redirected to an active Linux VDA session too.
-For every redirected device, a node owned by the user is created in the system '/dev' path.
-However, it is the drivers and the configuration that determine whether the user can use the device successfully.
-If you find a device owned (plugged in) but inaccessible, add the device to an unrestricted policy.
+For every redirected device, a node owned by the user is created in the

-In the case of USB drives, the Linux VDA configures and mounts the disk.
+For USB drives, the Linux VDA configures and mounts the disk.
 The user (and only the owner who installed it) can access the disk without any additional configuration.
-This might not be the case for devices that are not in the supported device list.
+This might not be the case for devices that aren't in the supported device list.